scottishgovernment/resources.mygov.scot/content-standards/content-delivery/managing-content/web-archiving.md

 If web content is not captured and archived when it is live, and before changes are made, it could be lost forever.

 Missing content and untracked changes to a website may damage the corporate memory of the organisation.
-If information is not available, this reduces public transparency, and may impair citizens’ trust in that organisation.
+If information is not available, this reduces public transparency, and may reduce trust in that organisation.

 It’s important to understand that images or data published on your website are still publicly available to users as an archive version - even after you remove it.